StardustDL/schemdule/README.md

-# Scheduler
+# Schemdule

-A tiny tool to schedule one day and remind you to do something during a day.
+A tiny tool using script for schema to schedule one day and remind you to do something during a day.

 ## Usage